Yusef Lateef: Discography

+Publications

 Personal life

-Lateef said what he remembered most about his childhood was "My passion for nature."
+Lateef said that what he remembered most about his childhood was "My passion for nature."

 In 1980, Lateef declared that he would no longer perform any place where alcohol was served.
 In 1999, he said: "Too much blood, sweat and tears have been spilled creating this music to play it where people are smoking, drinking and talking."

 Lateef's first wife, Tahira, predeceased him, as did a son and a daughter.